Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/overview/_index.md

 {:.important}
-> While only the **Llama2** and **Mistral** models are classed as "self-hosted", the target URL can be overridden for any of the supported providers.
+> While only the **Llama2** and **Mistral** models are classed as self-hosted, the target URL can be overridden for any of the supported providers.
-> For example, a self-hosted or otherwise "OpenAI-compatible" endpoint can be called by setting the same `config.model.options.upstream_url` plugin option.
+> For example, a self-hosted or otherwise OpenAI-compatible endpoint can be called by setting the same `config.model.options.upstream_url` plugin option.

-### Input Formats
+### Input formats

 Kong will mediate the request and response format based on the selected `config.provider` and `config.route_type`, as outlined in the table above.

-The Kong AI Proxy accepts the following inputs formats, standardised across all providers; the `config.route_type` must be configured respective to the required request/response format examples:
+The Kong AI Proxy accepts the following inputs formats, standardised across all providers; the `config.route_type` must be configured respective to the required request and response format examples:

 {% navtabs %}
 {% navtab llm/v1/chat %}